Psychedelic/plug-docs/docs/build-an-app-examples/build-app-plugged.md

 ![](imgs/plugged-example.png)

-The application we are going to build today is called `Plugged`.
-A simple application that provides a list of buttons to trigger actions to interact with the Plug extension.
+The application we are going to build today is called **Plugged**, a simple application that provides a list of buttons to trigger actions to interact with the Plug extension.

 ## Requirements 🤔